DamiOlanre1976/AfriTech/README.md

 - Medical conditions and medications
 - Lab/test results

-Since the dataset is synthetic, it contains **no real patient information**, making it safe for learning, practice, and portfolio projects.
+Since the dataset is synthetic, it contains no real patient information, making it safe for learning, practice, and portfolio projects.

 ---